Alexwcjung/S24Corpus-final/A corpus-based contrastive study of the 'get passives' and 'be passives' in English.md

 ### 3. Data Collection Methodology

-#### 3.1 Spoken Data Collection
+#### 3.1 Spoken Data Source:

-**Data Source**
-The spoken data were collected from TED, specifically focusing on the 100 most viewed video clips within the communication section.
-TED videos are selected for their high engagement and diverse range of topics, providing a rich source for linguistic analysis (TED, n.d.).
+- **Data Source**: The spoken data were collected from TED, specifically focusing on the 100 most viewed video clips within the communication section.
+- **Rationale**: TED videos were chosen for their high engagement and diverse range of topics, providing a rich source for linguistic analysis (TED, n.d.).

-**Selection Criteria**
-- **Popularity**: Videos were selected based on view count to ensure that only the most popular presentations were included.
-- **Category**: Only videos categorized under the "communication" section were considered to maintain thematic coherence.
-- **Speaker Criteria**: Only videos featuring native-like or native speakers of English were included to ensure linguistic consistency and relevance.

-**Data Cleaning**
-- **Transcription**: The audio content of each video was transcribed using automated transcription tools, followed by manual verification to ensure accuracy.
-- **Timestamp Removal**: All timestamps were removed from the transcripts to maintain a continuous flow of text.
-- **Exclusion of Non-verbal Elements**: Elements such as laughter, applause, and other non-verbal cues were excluded to focus solely on the spoken language.
-- **Consistency Check**: The final transcripts were reviewed for formatting consistency and to confirm the removal of non-verbal elements.
+- **Procedure**:
+  - **Selection**:
+    - **Criteria**: Selected the 100 most viewed TED video clips within the communication section to ensure a focus on widely consumed and varied content.
+    - **Process**: Accessed the TED website, filtered videos by the communication category, and sorted them by the number of views to identify the top 100 clips.
+  - **Engagement**: TED videos are highly engaging and cover a wide array of topics, making them suitable for a comprehensive linguistic analysis.
+  - **Diversity**: The selection ensures a diverse representation of spoken English from various speakers and contexts.
+  - **Cleaning Process**:
+    - Extracted transcripts from the selected TED videos.
+    - Ensured that the transcripts were accurate and complete for reliable analysis.

-#### 3.2 Written Data Collection
+#### 3.2 Written Data Source:

-**Data Source**
-Written data were extracted from the News on the Web (NOW) corpus, a comprehensive linguistic resource comprising a vast collection of online news articles.
-This corpus is designed to support research in linguistics and language variation (Davies, 2013).
+- **Data Source**: Written data were extracted from the News on the Web (NOW) corpus.
+- **Rationale**: The NOW corpus is a comprehensive linguistic resource comprising a vast collection of online news articles.
+It supports research in linguistics and language variation (Davies, 2013).

-**Content and Scope**
+- **Content and Scope**:
-The NOW corpus includes millions of words from web-based news articles across a broad spectrum of news websites, ensuring a diverse representation of contemporary online language use.
+  - The NOW corpus includes millions of words from web-based news articles across a broad spectrum of news websites, ensuring a diverse representation of contemporary online language use.

-**Sample Selection and Cleaning**
+- **Sample Selection**:
+  - **Criteria**: Selected texts from the NOW corpus collected between 2010 and 2016 to focus on contemporary language use.
+  - **Process**: Used the NOW corpus's search and filtering tools to isolate 2,916 texts within the specified date range, ensuring a diverse and representative sample.
-- For this study, samples from the NOW corpus collected between 2010 and 2016 were used.
-The sample data consists of 2,916 texts, totaling approximately 1.7 million words.
+  - **Sample Size**: The selected sample consisted of 2,916 texts, totaling approximately 1.7 million words.
+  - **Cleaning Process**:
-- **Downloading and Preprocessing**: The samples were downloaded from the NOW corpus.
-Python scripts were utilized to remove characters such as HTML tags (`<p>`, `<h>`), and to split the text IDs.
-This preprocessing step ensured that the data was clean and ready for analysis.
+    - Downloaded the sample texts from the NOW corpus.
+    - Utilized Python scripts to remove extraneous characters such as HTML tags (<p>, <h>) and to split the text IDs.
+    - This preprocessing step ensured that the data was clean and ready for analysis, removing any irrelevant information that could skew the results.

 #### 3.3 Rationale for Comparison
 The reason for comparing TED talks from the communication section and the NOW corpus is to ensure the authenticity and level of language proficiency in both spoken and written data.
 This comparison is crucial for achieving the research objective: to find out the frequency of 'be passives' and 'get passives' between spoken and written texts.
 By selecting sources that are comparable in terms of language use and authenticity, the study ensures that the analysis of passive constructions is legitimate and reflective of contemporary usage in both modes of communication.

 #### 3.4 Combined Data Set
 The combined dataset for this research includes:
 - **Spoken Data**: Cleaned transcripts from 100 TED video clips featuring native-like or native speakers of English, ensuring high-quality spoken language data.
 - **Written Data**: Samples from the NOW corpus collected between 2010 and 2016, comprising 2,916 texts with 1.7 million words, representing a wide array of online news articles.